daattali/beautiful-jekyll/HowToEnroll.md

 **Prerequisite**: One of BIOL 300, STAT 200 and one of BIOL 230, BIOL 302, BIOL 303, BIOL 304.
 BIOL 306 is recommended.

 **Readings** A series of tropical ecology and conservation papers and book chapters will be assigned prior to the course.
-These will soon available in a bound booklet for students.
+These willavailable in a bound booklet for students soon.

 ## Interested??
- We will hold an **information session on April 1st, at 5:00 pm in the Biodiversity building Room 224 ** (second floor).
+ We will hold an **information session on April 1st, at 5:00 pm in the Biodiversity building Room 224** (second floor).
 In this session we will describe details of the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.

 ## Application and Registration